TheGoncaloSilva/mdrs_proj_1/README.md

 ### Modifications or insertions in the code

-THe changes needed for the new metrics have already been documented in exercise 2.a, with them just being altered in Simulator 4 and the new script calling the Simulator 4 instead of the 3.
+The changes needed for the new metrics have already been documented in exercise 2.a, with them just being altered in Simulator 4 and the new script calling the Simulator 4 instead of the 3.

 ### Result